Garden City Publishing Company (subsidiary of Doubleday) (Garden City, New York, US)

 In particular, Cerf was pining after adding Conrad titles to the Modern Library.
-When all was said and done, only 11 of the 52 Sun Dial Library titles were added to the Modern Library; of the 11 only one (Dracula) reused the Sun Dial Library jacket artwork:
+When all was said and done, only 11 of the 52 Sun Dial Library titles were added to the Modern Library; of the 11 at least two (Dracula and Parnassus on Wheels) reused the Sun Dial Library jacket artwork:

 Added to the Modern Library in 1931:

 Conrad, Lord Jim

 Mansfield, The Garden Party

 Morley, Parnassus on Wheels (jacket art reused for Modern Library edition)